If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 - Leave the key in that position for 5 seconds and then remove it.

-- Perform a master reset by leaving all keys inserted in their respective rooms for three consecutive days, or at least 72 hours (this will allow you time to get all of your personal property out before you leave).
+- Perform a master reset by leaving all keys inserted in their respective rooms for three consecutive days or at least 72 hours (this will allow you time to get your personal property out before you leave).

-If your SALTO lock isn’t working, it cannot be easy to access your premises or open doors.
-Fortunately, you can troubleshoot your SALTO lock and fix most problems you encounter.
-To begin troubleshooting your SALTO lock, start with the obvious and move on to the complex issues.
+If your SALTO lock isn’t working, accessing your premises or open doors can be difficult.
+Fortunately, you can troubleshoot your SALTO lock and fix most problems.
+To troubleshoot your SALTO lock, start with the obvious and move on to the complex issues.

-Your options for replacing different parts of a SALTO lock include:
+Your options for replacing different parts of a SALTO lock include the following:

 - Replacing the battery (if it’s an electronic SALTO lock)

 - Replacing the whole lock (but that would be very expensive)

 - Replacing just the handle (if it’s damaged)